-The postnational perspective comes from some dark family history, so I’ll get that out of the way briefly: My late grandparents were Holocaust survivors, and their efforts to save the family, as well as their commitment to activism and truth-telling even in the midst of a genocide, inspire me every day.
+The postnational leanings come from some dark family history, so I’ll get that out of the way briefly: My late grandparents were Holocaust survivors, and their efforts to save the family, as well as their commitment to activism and truth-telling even in the midst of a genocide, inspire me every day.

 My parents are Jewish immigrants and I am a mostly Sephardic, somewhat Ashkenazi only child who grew up quietly and making little fuss in Quebec’s beautiful Pays-d’En-Haut region.
 I am a Montrealer and part-time Torontonian but it’s the Laurentians where I feel at home.

-At 15, I graduated high school and enrolled in the Cinema and Communications program at Montreal’s Dawson College, where my career began.
+In 2000, I moved to the city and enrolled in the Cinema and Communications program at Montreal’s Dawson College, where my career began.

-Shortly after beginning studies at Dawson College, I joined the school’s radio station as a newsreader.
+Shortly after beginning studies at Dawson, I joined the school’s radio station as a newsreader.
 I was promptly fired for some combination of insubordination and overzealous fact-checking, so I walked down the hall and joined the student newspaper, The Plant, where I would later become editor-in-chief.
-My first day on the job as news editor was September 11, 2001, and so I became acquainted rather quickly with concepts in crisis communication.
+My first day on the job as news editor was September 11, 2001, and so I quickly became accustomed to chaotic, breaking news environments.